Zeiss (company): Corporate history

 Carl Zeiss opened an optics workshop in Jena in 1846.
 By 1847, he was making microscopes full-time.
 In 1861, the rapidly growing company had a staff of about 20 and won a gold medal at the Thuringian Industrial Exposition.
 By 1866 Zeiss sold their 1,000th microscope.
 In 1872 physicist Ernst Abbe joined Zeiss, and along with Otto Schott designed greatly improved lenses for the optical instruments they were producing.
 After Carl Zeiss's death in 1888, the business was incorporated as the Carl-Zeiss-Stiftung in 1889.

-By World War I, Zeiss was the world's largest camera-production company.
+By World War I, Zeiss was the world's largest producer of cameras.
 Zeiss Ikon represented a significant part of the production, along with dozens of other brands and factories, including a major works at Dresden.

-In 1928 the Zeiss company acquired Hensoldt AG, which has produced Zeiss binoculars and rifle-scopes since 1964 - this has occasionally resulted in twin products being offered under both the "Hensoldt" and "Zeiss" brand-names.
+In 1928 the Zeiss company acquired Hensoldt AG, which has produced Zeiss binoculars and rifle-scopes since 1964 this has occasionally resulted in twin products being offered under both the "Hensoldt" and "Zeiss" brand-names.
 The Hensoldt System Technology division (resulting from a merger of the military-optics operations of Leica and Hensoldt) was continued by Zeiss under the "Hensoldt" name until 2006.

 As part of Nazi Germany's Zwangsarbeiter program, Zeiss used forced labour, including Jews and other minorities during World War II.
 The destruction of the war caused many companies to divide into smaller subcompanies and others to merge.
 There was great respect for the engineering innovation that came out of Dresden—before the war the world's first 35 mm single-lens reflex camera, the Kine Exakta, and the first miniature camera with good picture-quality were developed there.

 At the end of the war, Jena was initially occupied by the United States Army.
 When Jena and Dresden were incorporated into the Soviet occupation zone, later East Germany, the US Army relocated some parts of Zeiss Jena to the Contessa manufacturing facility in Stuttgart, West Germany, while the remainder of Zeiss Jena was reestablished by the (eastern) German Democratic Republic as Kombinat VEB Zeiss Jena.
 The Soviet Army relocated most of the existing Zeiss factories and tooling to the Soviet Union, establishing the Kiev camera-works.